 Children and adolescents have distinct psychotropic medication needs.
-Journal of Child and Adolescent Psychopharmacology is a peer-reviewed journal covering the clinical aspects of treating this patient population with psychotropic medications including side effects and interactions, standard doses, and research on new and existing medications.
+Journal of Child and Adolescent Psychopharmacology (JCAP) is a peer-reviewed journal covering the clinical aspects of treating this patient population with psychotropic medications including side effects and interactions, standard doses, and research on new and existing medications.
 The Journal includes information on related areas of medical sciences such as advances in developmental pharmacokinetics, developmental neuroscience, metabolism, nutrition, molecular genetics, and more.

 Journal of Child and Adolescent Psychopharmacology coverage includes: